-Equity release is one of the most popular ways to pay for home care if income or savings do not allow this.
+Equity release is one of the most popular ways to pay for home care.
 It means you can get a tax-free lump payment right away and continue to live at home while receiving care.

 Speaking to your bank or mortgage provider will help put you in the right direction and if this is an option for you.

 Attendance Allowance and Disability Living Allowance is now called Personal Independence Payment.
-Personal Independence Payment is for people aged 16 to 64, while Attendance Allowance is for 65 and over.
+Personal Independence Payment is for people aged 16 to 64, while Attendance Allowance is for people aged 65 and over.

 You can find information on the gov.uk website or at your local Citizens Advice Bureau if you need help determining which benefits you are eligible for.
-Specific organisations and social key workers can also assist with benefits applications.
+Certain organisations and social key workers can also assist with benefit applications.